fausecteam/ctf-gameserver-ansible/README.md

 ------------
 The installation is designed to run on Debian GNU/Linux with systemd.
 At the moment, version Debian 11 ("Bullseye") is our primary target.
 The Debian backports repository must be enabled.
 Ubuntu might work as well, but has not been tested.

-The roles should work with any Ansible version >= 2.5 and have primarily tested with Ansible 2.9.
+The roles do not have any notable requirements on recent Ansible features.
+They should work with any Ansible version that supports Collections, which is Ansible (or ansible-core) >= 2.9.

 It is expected that you build your own Debian packages for CTF Gameserver as described [in the documentation](TODO).
 These must be available under the base URL in the `ctf_gameserver_downloadpath` variable (see below).